Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 righteousness as rubbish.
 He considered himself the least of the apostles, as one untimely born (a miscarriage, or

 aborted one).
 And yet, by the grace of God, Paul was given the highest and greatest revelation to answer the

 question: Who are You, Lord?
 By his own testimony, Paul wrote that he was given revelation to complete the word

 of God, the mystery which has been hidden from the ages and generations (Colossians 1:25-26).
 The revelation

 given to Paul had not been revealed to any of the ancient prophets; consequently, Paul called it a mystery or secret

 hidden but now revealed.
 There are many aspects to this mystery involving the nations and the Jews that throw off

 the shackles of a religious system that kept the nations subservient to the ancient nation of Israel.
 This mystery

-come under the heading of what Jesus did, but what is greatest is who He is.
+under the heading of what Jesus did, but what is greatest is who He is.
 Who are You, Lord?
 The answer to this

-letter to the Colossians, in particular chapter 1, verses 13-20.
+Colossians, in particular chapter 1, verses 13-20.
 In these verses, we discover who Jesus truly is.